SITE MENU

 Some Hams are of the opinion that the whole bag of Linksys models is involved to one degree or another and that LinkSys knows about the problem but are not very helpful most of the time except in rare instances.
 Usually the support people just state that they are compliant with the FCC rules and regs and drop the subject!

-One interesting question is how did they ever get Type approval if they are so compliant in causing interference to a Licensed Service?
+One interesting question is how did they ever get type approval if they are so compliant in causing interference to a Licensed Service?

 Question unanswered as of this writing!